s4y/reserve/README.md

   }
 ```

-…the page should immediately start counting up by two, without reloading or restarting the count.
+…the page immediately starts counting up by two without reloading or losing the count.

-If your class has an `adopt()` method, then it will be called on each instance the first time any method is called on that instance, before the method runs.
+If you give your class an `adopt()` method, then it will run the first time any method is called on each instance of the class, before the method itself runs.
 It may perform any work (e.g. recreating an element) to update it to the new version.

 ## Current status